skiffos/SkiffOS/README.md

 $ make cmd/pi/3/install # tell skiff to install the os
 ```

 After you format a card, you do not need to do so again.
-You can call the install command as many times as you want to update the system.
-The persist partition is not touched in this step, so anything you save there, including Docker state and system configuration, will not be touched in the upgrade.
+You can call the
+install command as many times as you want to update the system.
+The persist
+partition is not touched in this step, so anything you save there, including
+Docker state and system configuration, will not be touched in the upgrade.

-Some operating systems are not compatible with the Skiff build system, due to the host not using glibc, or using some outdated or otherwise incompatible libraries for the fairly recent Skiff distribution.
+Some operating systems are not compatible with the Skiff build system, due to
+the host not using glibc, or using some outdated or otherwise incompatible
+libraries for the fairly recent Skiff distribution.

-If you encounter any errors related to host-* packages, you should [build with Docker](./docker-build).
+If you encounter any errors related to host-* packages, you can try [building
+Skiff inside Docker](./docker-build).

 ## Workspaces